College Countdown: What You Need to Do, When You Need to Do It

 √ KEEP TAKING THE ACT AND/OR SAT!
 Continue until your score levels out.
 Most schools take your final score for scholarships in November, but some will give you until December.

-√ ACQUIRE LETTERS!
-Collect letters, transcripts and anything else required for college and scholarship apps.
+√ ACQUIRE AND ORGANIZE!
+Collect letters of recommendation, transcripts, important documents and anything else required for college and scholarship apps.

-√ APPLY!
+√ APPLY NOW!
 Apply to your reach, target and safety schools.

-√ KEEP APPLYING FOR SCHOLARSHIPS!
+√ CONTINUE LOOKING FOR SCHOLARSHIPS!
 National and state scholarships are great, but the smaller local ones add up and make a difference.

 √ MEET WITH YOUR COUNSELOR!
 Make sure all graduation requirements are being met.